Envek/rubyconfau-threads-callbacks/slides.md

 Can you feel how thread-safety problems are coming?

 <!--
-Let's get explore other things that we can include into the term “environment”.
+Let's explore other things that we can include into the term “environment”.
 One example of this is the current thread that is executing the block.

-Fun fact, that thread creation itself uses blocks to define a body of the new thread.
+[click] Fun fact, that thread creation itself uses blocks to define a body of the new thread.

-Anyway, you can call a block from different threads, even from multiple threads at the same time, and enclosed variables will be accessible.
-And it is fine as long as you don't try to mutate these shared objects.
+[click] Anyway, you can call a block from different threads, even from multiple threads at the same time, and enclosed variables will be accessible.

+And it is fine as long as you don't try to mutate these shared objects like in this example, as here be dragons.
 -->

 ---